US 60

 The Greenbrier

-The Greenbrier is a classic resort in White Sulphur Springs, West Virginia with over 700 rooms and a casino in the heart of the Alleghenies.
-It's wonderfully scenic and historic, a grand hotel design and setting where jackets are required for dinner.
-There are three golf courses open to guests of the resort and all are first rate: The Greenbrier, TPC Old White where the PGA Tour event is played, and The Meadows.
+The Greenbrier is a classic resort in White Sulphur Springs, West Virginia, with over 700 rooms and a casino in the heart of the Alleghenies.
+It's wonderfully scenic and historic, with a grand hotel design and a setting where jackets are required for dinner.
+The resort has three championship golf courses open to guests, and all are first-rate: The Greenbrier, TPC Old White, where the PGA Tour event is played, and The Meadows.
+There's also the Ashford Short Course.

 Old White was the first to be built in 1914 and designed by C.B.
 Macdonald and Seth Raynor.
-It has a links style flavor to it with broad, mounded fairways lined by old growth, hardwood trees along numerous ponds and streams, a variety of shapes and styles of sand bunkers, and classic risk/reward strategies.
-The greens are well defended and either elevated or protected by mounding with undulating and tiered surfaces.
-Macdonald's influence presents replica's of holes from some of the more notable Scottish courses, #8 from the Redan par 3 at North Berwick, #13 after the Alps at Prestwick-the best two shotter in the world, and #15 from the Eden course at St. Andrews.
+It has a links-style flavor to it with broad, mounded fairways lined by old growth, hardwood trees along numerous ponds and streams, a variety of shapes and styles of sand bunkers, and classic risk/reward strategies.
+The greens are well-defended, elevated, or protected by mounding with undulating and tiered surfaces.
+Macdonald's Influence presents replicas of holes from some of the more notable Scottish courses, #8 from the Redan par 3 at North Berwick, #13 after the Alps at Prestwick-the best two hotter in the world, and #15 from the Eden course at St. Andrews.
 It's a par 70 layout, 6,443 yards from the middle tees, 71.7/135, course/slope ratings.

-The Meadows Course was originally designed by Alex Findlay with further design work by Dick Wilson and Bob Cupp.
-It's a parkland design on more rolling and open terrain along numerous streams and ponds affording the best views of the surrounding mountains of the three courses here.
-There's four sets of tees with the Blue tees playing to 6,269 yards, 70.1/123, course/slope ratings.
+The Meadows Course was originally designed by Alex Findlay, with further design work by Dick Wilson and Bob Cupp.
+It's a parkland design on more rolling and open terrain along numerous streams and ponds, affording the best views of the surrounding mountains of the three courses here.
+There are four sets of tees, with the Blue tees playing to 6,269 yards, 70.1/123 course/slope ratings.